Skriptersz/Skripters/README.md

 - **Currently Studying**: Informatics (Development) at the University of Oslo (UiO), 1st year.

 ## 🤝 Collaborative Work and Community Contributions
-- **Collaboration**: Worked with servers like Rewindbox, Backbox, ScuffleMC.
 - **Community Projects**: Actively contributed to various community projects and server improvements.

 ## 🌟 Soft Skills